erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     CX = CX0 band ((1 bsl 59)-1),
     16#7fa6502 * (CX band ((1 bsl 32)-1)) + (CX bsr 32).
 ```
-The BEAM assembler now becomes, with type-based optimizations:
+The BEAM assembler now becomes, with the default type-based optimizations
+in the compiler on the master branch (in the upcoming OTP-25.0):
 ``` erlang
     {gc_bif,'band',{f,0},1,[{x,0},{integer,576460752303423487}],{x,0}}.
     {gc_bif,'bsr',